Where did you volunteer abroad? What was your position?

-I’ve gone volunteering twice, both times were during reading week.
+I've gone volunteering twice, both times were during reading week.
 In my first year of university, I traveled on a medical outreach trip to a small rural town just outside Managua, Nicaragua.
-In my second year, I was one of the student team leaders on a Habitat (see Habitat for Humanity International: The Global Village Program) trip down to New Orleans.
+In my second year, I was one of the student team leaders on a Habitat (see Habitat for Humanity: Campus Chapters) trip down to New Orleans.
 The experiences were completely different from one another.

 What made you want to volunteer abroad?

 I think I've always had the itch to go abroad.
 My parents have always loved traveling, so it really was instilled in me as a child.
 Volunteering locally is just as important, but being abroad allows you to absorb new environments, new cultures, which is a bonus to the volunteering.

 How did you conduct your search for a position?
 What made you select your program?

 I heard about the opportunity to go on reading week trips through my university and I thought, "œWhat better way to ease into volunteering abroad?"

 Describe the application process.
 What made you successful?

 It involved a paper application and a carousel (group) interview.
 I think what made me successful was how I put myself out there during the interviews, because that's really how you have to go about an experience abroad "“ you can't hold back.
 In terms of the application, I can say that in the second year (when I was a part of the selection committee for applying students), we focused on assessing what the students hoped to gain, and how willing they were to absorb the experiences they would have.

 What was the biggest surprise about your volunteer experience abroad?